-If you are Batman, the 'Rules' tab of the form builder is your utility belt.
-This new feature in Customer Fields is both flexible and powerful.
-Rules enable you to create conditional logic for form fields, set up advanced options to streamline customer data and take better control over the user experience.
+If you are Batman, then the 'Rules' tab of the form builder would be considered your utility belt.
+This popular feature in Customer Fields is both flexible and powerful.
+Form rules enable you to create conditional logic for form fields, set up advanced options to streamline customer data, and take better control over the user experience.

 Show/hide entire form steps

 Add & remove tags from your customers

 Set the value of a field

-- Require fields or make them no longer required
+Require fields or make them no longer required

-- Enable/disable fields (not letting a customer complete a certain field)
+Enable/disable fields (not letting a customer complete a certain field)

-Video: Use 'rules' to create conditional fields
+Video: Use form rules to create conditional fields

 tax ID field and a

-You can add multiple rules to any form allowing you to create highly personalized and effective forms for pretty much any purpose you can dream up! 💪
+You can add multiple rules to any form, and each rule can have multiple conditions and/or actions.
+This powerful flexibility allows you to create highly personalized and effective forms for pretty much any purpose you can dream up! 💪

 Conditions vary based on field type

-Special conditions, ie: "If customer is logged in..."
+Special conditions, e.g.: "If customer is logged in..."